Electron-Acoustic Solitons in Magnetized Collisional Nonthermal Plasmas: Introduction

-Electron trapping is now an observed phenomenon both in space and laboratory plasmas \cite{Ergun1998,ergun02,ander02,S2019,cat03,schip08}, where some of the plasma particles are confined and bounce back and forth in a finite region of space.
+Electron trapping is now an observed phenomenon both in space and laboratory plasmas \cite{Ergun1998,ander02,cat03,S2019,schip08,ergun02}, where some of the plasma particles are confined and bounce back and forth in a finite region of space.
 It is noted that electrons do not follow the thermal Maxwellian distribution due to the formation of phase space holes caused by the trapping of electrons in the wave potential.
-Particle trapping has already been confirmed analytically, numerically, space plasma observation, and laboratory experiments \cite{Ergun1998,ergun02,ander02,cat03,schip08,lynov79,god03}.
+Particle trapping has already been confirmed analytically, numerically, space plasma observation, and laboratory experiments \cite{Ergun1998,ander02,cat03,schip08,ergun02,lynov79,god03}.
 The electron distribution in the presence of trapped particles was introduced via the Schamel vortex-like electron distribution \cite{scham72,scham73} to model the KdV-like Schamel equation \cite{scham73,verheest94,Williams2014} for weakly nonlinear ion-acoustic waves.
-After that, a large number of theoretical works \cite{mamun96,nejoh97,mamun98,mamun2002,AAMamun2002,Tribeche2012,hafez16} has been carried out to study the nonlinear wave (solitary waves, shocks, etc.) properties in different plasma contexts in the presence of trapped particles.
-Recently, Williams {\it{et al.}} \cite{Williams2014}, modeled and characterized the ion-acoustic solitary waves via the Schamel equation \cite{verheest94} in an unmagnetized electron-ion plasma, while Sultana {\it{et al.}} in Ref. [\onlinecite{sultana19}] studied the properties of obliquely propagating ion-acoustic solitary waves in a magnetized plasma with $\kappa$-nonthermal trapped electron populations.
-Likewise, Sultana \cite{S2019} examined the obliquely propagating EASWs in collision free magnetized plasma with trapped superthermal electrons as well.
-Shan \cite{Ali2019} investigated the dissipative electron-acoustic solitons in a cold electron beam collisional unmagnetized plasma with superthermal trapped elctrons.
+After that, a large number of theoretical works \cite{AAMamun2002,mamun2002,mamun96,nejoh97,mamun98,Tribeche2012,hafez16} has been carried out to study the nonlinear wave (solitary waves, shocks, etc.) properties in different plasma contexts in the presence of trapped particles.
+Recently, Williams {\it{et al.}} \cite{Williams2014}, modelled and characterized the ion-acoustic solitary waves via the Schamel equation \cite{verheest94} in an unmagnetized electron-ion plasma, while Sultana {\it{et al.}} in Ref. \cite{sultana19} studied the properties of obliquely propagating ion-acoustic solitary waves in a magnetized plasma with $\kappa$-nonthermal trapped electron populations.
+Employing reductive perturbation theory Korteweg-de-Vries-Zakharov-Kuznetsov evolution equation is derived to investigate obliquely propagating EASWs in a plasma holding nonthermal hot electrons, cold and beam electrons, and ions in a magnetized plasma \cite{singh2016}.
+The impact of electron trapping and nonextensivity on EASWs have been discussed in Ref. \cite{Shan2016}.
+Zakharov-Kuznetsov equation for ion-acoustic waves is derived using the reductive perturbation method in magnetised plasmas with nonthermal electrons and positrons \cite{Chawla2020}.
+Theoretical and numerical investigations are studied for the oblique modulation of EAWs in three-component plasma by Bansal {\it{et al.}} \cite{Bansal2019}.
+Sultana \cite{S2019} examined the obliquely propagating EASWs in collision-free magnetized plasma with trapped superthermal electrons as well.
+Shan \cite{Ali2019} investigated the dissipative electron-acoustic solitons in a cold electron beam collisional unmagnetized plasma with superthermal trapped electrons.
 Mouloud \cite{m2012} worked with the EASWs in a magnetized plasma with hot electrons featuring Tsallis distribution and his findings are relevant to the dayside auroral zone.
 The influence of collisions on the dynamics of a cold non-relativistic plasma has been studied by Brodin and Stenflo \cite{Brodin2017}.
-So, we can consider both the effect of magnetic field and collision in case of EASWs propagation.
+So, we can consider both the effect of the magnetic field and collision in case of EASWs propagation.
 We are interested in analyzing the evolution characteristics of OPdEASWs via the Schamel equation in a magnetized collisional plasma with $\kappa-$distributed trapped superthermal electrons.
 So, relying on our plasma fluid model, we model the oblique propagation of dissipative EASWs (dEASWs) via the Schamel equation in a magnetized $\kappa$-nonthermal plasma, and analyze the basic features and evolution characteristics of OPdEASWs theoretically and numerically.
 The main focus here is to investigate the influence of particle trapping on the dynamics of OPdEASWs, and also to analyze the effect of ambient magnetic field and the role of damping parameter on the characteristics of obliquely propagating electron-acoustic solitary excitations.